-Solar power is a big consideration for homeowners in St. Louis Park and around the country.
+Solar power is a big consideration for homeowners in Minneapolis and around the country.
 Having solar panels installed on your home will completely change how your home receives energy.
 Instead of being dependent on the major energy companies, you’ll produce your own energy from a renewable energy source: the sun!
 This will reduce your impact on the environment while cutting down on your home’s monthly energy bills.
 Considering these benefits, it’s not surprising that solar panels are growing in prevalence among homeowners today.

 Converting Sunlight Into Energy

 Solar panels are made up of photovoltaic cells.
 These cells collect energy from the sun and transform it into energy that your home can use.
 Each solar panel consists of a group of connected photovoltaic cells, which work together to draw in sunlight and produce electricity.

 Photovoltaic cells need an electric field to function.
 Opposite charges must be separated to create an electric field.
 In the case of solar panels, silicon with phosphorus and boron, which provides alternating positive and negative charges, is used to produce the electric field.

 The silicon, phosphorus, and boron in solar panels produce electricity by knocking off an electron from atoms.
 With the alternating charges of the phosphorus and boron, the panel can collect a photon from the sun, leaving an electron free to produce electricity.
 The phosphorus is the top layer of a solar panel, providing a negative charge, followed by the boron, which offers a positive charge.

 Connecting To Your Utility Meter